QuantEcon/lecture-source-jl/source/rst/dynamic_programming_squared/opt_tax_recur.rst

 one-period  interest rate at time 0 above that of subsequent periods.

-There are only two values of initial government debt at which  the tax rate is constant for all :math:`t \geq 0`
+There are only two values of initial government debt at which  the tax rate is constant for all :math:`t \geq 0`.

 The first is :math:`b_{0} = 0`

-   * Here the government can't use the :math:`t=0` tax rate  to alter  the value of the initial debt
+   * Here the government can't use the :math:`t=0` tax rate  to alter  the value of the initial debt.

-The second occurs when the government enters with sufficiently large  assets that the Ramsey planner can achieve first best and sets :math:`\tau_t = 0` for all :math:`t`
+The second occurs when the government enters with sufficiently large  assets that the Ramsey planner can achieve first best and sets :math:`\tau_t = 0` for all :math:`t`.

-It is only for these two values of initial government debt that the Ramsey plan is time-consistent
+It is only for these two values of initial government debt that the Ramsey plan is time-consistent.

-Another way of saying this is that, except for these two values of initial government debt, a continuation of a Ramsey plan is not a Ramsey plan
+Another way of saying this is that, except for these two values of initial government debt, a continuation of a Ramsey plan is not a Ramsey plan.

-To illustrate this, consider a Ramsey planner who starts with an initial government debt  :math:`b_1` associated with one of the Ramsey plans computed above
+To illustrate this, consider a Ramsey planner who starts with an initial government debt  :math:`b_1` associated with one of the Ramsey plans computed above.

-Call :math:`\tau_1^R` the time :math:`t=0` tax rate chosen by the Ramsey planner confronting this value for initial government debt government
+Call :math:`\tau_1^R` the time :math:`t=0` tax rate chosen by the Ramsey planner confronting this value for initial government debt government.

 The figure below shows both  the tax rate  at time 1 chosen by our original Ramsey planner and what a new Ramsey planner would choose for its